gederajeg/undergrad-thesis-supervision/2023/README.md

 # Supervisees for the academic year of 2022/2023

-This page records my supervision history for BA thesis projects at the Bachelor of English Literature program.
+This page records my supervision history for BA thesis projects at the [Bachelor of English Literature](https://sasing.unud.ac.id/) program, Faculty of Humanities, Udayana University.

 ## Main supervisees